Skip to main content

 NFC Configuration

+Required only when installing the Full SDK.
+Skip this section if you installed DiditSDK/Core (CocoaPods) or DiditSDKCore (SwiftPM).
 To enable NFC reading for passports and ID cards with chips:

 1. Add NFC Capability in Xcode: